Erdiko/erdiko/getStarted.md

 ---
 1. Open the config file of your web server

-2. Change the webroot to `[your computer path]/Erdiko/www/public`
+2. Change the webroot to `[your computer path]/erdiko/public`

-3. Save changes of the config file and restart your web server.
+3. Save changes and restart your web server.

 4. Type http://localhost into your browser